Article Summary: Theodore Roosevelt National Park Facts

 He sold the last of his stock in 1898.
 Roosevelt lost much of his fortune in the Badlands but never regretted the time he spent there.

-6. Theodore Roosevelt National Park Is Not Only The Only Park To Be Named For A President, It’s The Only Park To Be Named For A Single Person
+6. Theodore Roosevelt National Park Is the Only Only Park To Be Named For A President & It’s The Only Park To Be Named For A Single Person

 While many presidents have national park sites which bear their names, Theodore Roosevelt is the only president to have a national park named after him.